Postal voting in the United States: Unequal signature rejection rates

-Many voter registrations, especially for younger voters, come from driver's license applications, where the signature was done on an electronic signature pad.
+Many voter registrations, especially for younger voters, come from driver's license applications, where the signature is done on an electronic signature pad.
 People move their hands differently when signing on paper and on electronic pads.
 Further the pads used have low resolution, so distinctive elements of paper signatures on the ballot envelopes, are blurred or omitted in the electronic signatures used for comparison.
 Signatures also have more variation, and therefore are harder to verify, when they come from people who rarely use Roman characters, such as some Asian-Americans.
 Election officials find that a decline in cursive writing leads to young voters more often printing their names in signature blocks; a California official said she "cannot compare a printed name to a signature."

-This is a difficult process for the actual workers that reject signatures.
-Attorney Raul Macias said "Staff are under-trained, they're under-resourced, and they'll be under tremendous pressure to get results quickly and they're moving through thousands or millions of signatures."
+This can be a difficult process for the actual workers that reject signatures.
+Attorney Raul Macias has said, "Staff are under-trained, they're under-resourced, and they'll be under tremendous pressure to get results quickly and they're moving through thousands or millions of signatures."
 While 22 states allow the "curing" of a ballot signature, 28 do not.